mpereiraesaa/organization-tree-react/README.md

-# A new implementation of a basic Hierarchy using Tree data structures with some small modifications using components fromm semantic-ui.
+# A simple UI implementation of a basic Hierarchy using Tree data structures with some small modifications using components fromm semantic-ui.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).